-The stent is coated with a proprietary polymer, which was developed specifically for drugeluting stents.
+The stent is coated with a polymer which was developed specifically for drug-eluting stents.
 The polymer carries and protects the drug before and during the procedure.
 Once the stent is implanted, it helps control drug release into the coronary arterial wall.
-This contributes to even and consistent distribution of the drug from the stent.
+This controlled release contributes to even and consistent distribution of the drug in the wall of the artery